steqeq/0000/docs/how-to/tuning-guides/mi300x/workload.rst

 Profiling tools
 ===============

-With AMD profiling tools, you gain important insight into how efficiently your application is utilizing hardware and effectively diagnose potential bottlenecks contributing to poor performance.
+AMD profiling tools provide valuable insights into how efficiently your application utilizes hardware and help diagnose potential bottlenecks that contribute to poor performance.
 Developers targeting AMD GPUs have multiple tools available depending on their specific profiling needs.

-* The ROCProfiler profiling tool collects kernel execution performance metrics.
+* ROCProfiler tool collects kernel execution performance metrics.
 For more information, see the
   `ROCProfiler <https://rocm.docs.amd.com/projects/rocprofiler/en/latest/rocprofv1.html>`_
   documentation.